kaemble/eepytagger/README.md

 ## Usage
 ```
 Commands:
   !start [HH:MM:SS]            Start a tagging session, optionally setting an initial timestamp offset.
   !end                         End the tagging session and save to the output file.
-  !offset <n>/all +/-<seconds>     Adjust the timestamp of tag(s) <n>/all by +/- seconds.
+  !offset <n> +/-<seconds>     Adjust the timestamp of tag <n> by +/- seconds.
+  !all +/-<seconds>            Adjust the timestamp all tags by +/- seconds.
+  !range <X>-<Y> +/-<seconds>  Adjust the timestamp of tags in range X-Y by +/- seconds.
-  !previous +/-<seconds>           Adjust the timestamp of the last tag by +/- seconds.
+  !p +/-<seconds>              Adjust the timestamp of the previous tag by +/- seconds.
-  !p +/-<seconds>                  Same as !previous.
-  !e <n> <new text>                Change the text of tag <n>, if <n> is not provided it edits the last tag,
+  !e <n> <new text>            Change the text of tag <n>, if <n> is not provided it edits the previous
-                                   '$' represents the previous version of the tag (can be escaped).
+                               tag, '$' is replaced by the previous version of the tag (can be escaped).
   !pause                       Pauses the timer.
   !resume                      Resumes the timer.
   !delete <n>                  Delete tag <n>.
   !help                        Show this help message.
   <any text>                   Add a new tag with the current timestamp and the input text.

 Command-line arguments:
   -f <output_file>             Specify output file (default: timestamps.txt).
   -t <temp_file>               Specify temporary file (default: /tmp/timestamps.txt).
   --resume <file>              Resume tagging from an existing file.

 Use up/down arrow keys to cycle through command history.
-Maximum 1000 tags allowed.
+Maximum 1024 tags allowed.
 ```
 You can check your current tags by reading the temporary file.